 Work Shelf – Low shelving is perfect for kids.
 I recommend these shelves.
 They seem to have excellent neutral colour and look very functional.
-Here is the ideal set for the Montessori classroom: low shelves, corner shelves, book display and dress-up unit.
+Here is the ideal setting for the Montessori classroom: low shelves, corner shelves, book display and dress-up unit.

 Montessori Inspiration At Home – Practical Life Skills – Toddler Series is an excellent resource for parents and those who are new to Montessori.
 In this ebook, you will find practical suggestions for implementing practical life activities with young children at home and in the classroom.
 There are helpful guidelines and checklists, explicit instructions accompanied by many photos of children working at home.

 In the kitchen – Montessori homes and classrooms use a particular set of tools which was tested and tried by many.
-Tools that we used in our classroom can be found here.
+Tools that we used in our class can be found here.
 It is easy to find everything you need at a local discount store or use these food preparation sets.

 Indoor Cleaning – Children need tools that they can operate without adult’s assistance and which are perfect for their little hands.
 This cleaning set has a stand for convenient storage.

-Preparation of environment – You may find many necessities for the Montessori environment, like rugs, boxes, baskets, display stands over here.
+Preparation of the environment – You may find many necessities for the Montessori environment, like rugs, boxes, baskets, display stands over here.

 Materials and activities always look more attractive and aesthetic in baskets and on trays.
 Here you can find gorgeous handmade trays and baskets that would suit perfectly in Montessori home and classroom.